mikeagun/concat/README.md

 ### dictionary stack supporting scoping
   - as long as dictionary isn't modified, concatenative code has nice property that we can freely inline or factor out anything/everything
-  - can use scopes to constrain "impure" effects of dictionary mutation, and be more flexible with programing patterns
+  - scopes allow code to constrain "impure" effects of dictionary mutation, and be more flexible with programing patterns
   - scopes (as dictionary vals) can be popped to the stack instead of discarded for later re-use
   - current implementation uses a hashtable (FNV hash function) with linked list buckets and a linked list of hashtables for the dictionary stack.